rybakit/phive-queue/README.md

 #### InMemoryQueue

-As you might guess, the `InMemoryQueue` exists only in RAM and therefore operates faster than other queues.
-It can be useful in cases where the persistence is not necessary.
+The `InMemoryQueue` can be useful in cases where the persistence is not needed.
+It exists only in RAM and therefore operates faster than other queues.

 ##### Constructor